What is the Blue Star Programme?

 Above all, the Programme is designed to be as curriculum friendly as possible so that it can fit in with lesson plans already in place.

 Schools interested in taking part in the Blue Star Programme, or even those who just want to learn more about what is involved, are invited to register before Friday 28 September 2018.

 Participating schools will then be asked to submit a short Action Plan to the Blue Star National Coordinator (which has been European Movement Ireland since 2011), outlining the goals they hope to achieve over the course of the school year and how they plan to fulfil the Programme requirements.

 At the end of the year, schools are then required to submit a Final Report outlining how each of the four key elements (historical, geographical, cultural and creative, and Institutional) were explored over the course of the year.
 Schools are also required to host an event for Europe Day such as an art exhibition, concert, parade or food fair.

 Each school’s Final Report is assessed by the National Coordinator.
-All schools that successfully complete the Blue Star Programme are awarded Blue Star Certificates of Achievement, signed by the Minister for European Affairs, Data Protection and the EU Single Digital Market, and a European flag.
+All schools that successfully complete the Blue Star Programme are awarded Blue Star Certificates of Achievement, signed by the Minister for European Affairs, and a European flag.

 Following the pilot year of the Programme in 2011-2012, 32 schools, small and large, from around Ireland were awarded their Blue Star Certificates of Achievement and the feedback from pupils and teachers alike was overwhelmingly positive.